BEAST-Fitting/beast/docs/generating_asts.rst

 ast_with_positions :  (bool,optional)
 If True, the ast list is produced with X,Y positions.
 If False, the ast list is produced with only magnitudes.

+ast_multiple_source_density : string (optional, if defined the file named will be used to determine spatial distribution of ASTs, and all ASTs will be repeated within each source density region.

+ast_multiple_background brightness : string (optional, if defined the file named will be used to determine spatial distribution of ASTs, and all ASTs will be repeated within each background brightness region.

 ast_pixel_distribution : float (optional)
 (Used if ast_with_positions is True), minimum pixel separation between AST